KaanOzgurr/KaanO/README.md

 👋 About Me

 Hello!
-I'm [Your Name], a passionate Software Developer and Application Developer with a love for crafting clean, efficient, and user-friendly solutions. 🚀
+I'm Kaan Ozgur , a passionate Software Developer and Application Developer with a love for crafting clean, efficient, and user-friendly solutions. 🚀

 💻 Technologies I work with: